 The intern welcome dinner is held in June and is a great opportunity to get to know program leadership and fellow interns.

-Hosted by the Program Director, this event is a fun way to socialize with colleagues and kick off a new year.
+Hosted by the Stead Academic Societies, this family-friendly event is a fun way to socialize with colleagues and kick off a new year.

 The Stead Tread is a 5K run/walk organized by the Internal Medicine residents.
 The proceeds of the race benefit Lincoln Community Health Center, a clinic dedicated to meeting the health care needs of medically underserved patients in Durham.
 The race is named for Eugene Stead, MD, chair of the Department of Medicine from 1947-67 and namesake of the Stead Academic Societies.
 The Stead Tread, started in 2011, is the key community service project of the Kempner Society.
 Learn more about the Stead Academic Societies.